Table of Contents

 Examples of the Apical 5 Chamber view with B-Mode and Colour.

-Isovolumetric relaxation time of the left ventricle may also be measured in the Apical-3-Chamber view by capturing a Pulse Wave Doppler of the inflow-outflow.
+Isovolumetric relaxation time of the left ventricle may also be measured in the Apical-5-Chamber view by capturing a Pulse Wave Doppler of the inflow-outflow.
 The IVRT is indicated by the red arrow.
 Below, the IVRT is 66.02 msec.

 At the tip of the aortic valve, one may probe with PW-Doppler the LVOT in order to estimate the LVOT-VTI (stroke distance).
 The VTI can also be used to estimate stroke volume and resultant cardiac output.
 In the presence of poor LV performance, or significantly increased LV afterload, one may appreciate a decrease in the stroke distance by VTI.
+More on Output estimation here.

 Ref: Tissot, C., Singh, Y., & Sekarski, N. (2018). echocardiographic evaluation of ventricular Function—For the Neonatologist and Pediatric intensivist.
 Frontiers in pediatrics, 6, 79.